divyajeettt/sudoku/README.md

 ## Features

 The following features are provided in the game:
-- Three difficulty levels, i.e., easy, medium, and hard.
+- Three difficulty levels, i.e., easy, medium, and hard
-- A sudoku-generator that generates random sudoku-grids.
+- A sudoku-generator that generates random sudoku-grids
-- A sudoku-solver that solves a sudoku-grid using backtracking.
+- A sudoku-solver that solves a sudoku-grid using backtracking
-- Visualization of working of the solving algorithm.
+- Visualization of working of the solving algorithm, with a variable speed

+## Controls

+- Left-click (on a box): Select the cell to select a cell
+- Arrow Keys: Change the selected cell
+- Backspace/Delete: Empty out the selected cell
+- Numbers (1-9): Enter the number in the selected cell
+- Numbers (1-9) on numeric-keypad: Enter upto 4 guesses in the cell

+*Note: Enter an already entered number in the selected cell to remove it.
+Guesses are inserted in a [FIFO](https://en.wikipedia.org/wiki/FIFO) manner.*

+## Change the Speed of the visualization of solver

 ## Footnotes